spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-products.md

 Also, Marketplace administrators can edit products, if needed, and create products when acting as the main merchant<!---LINK-->.

 ## Merchant products in the Merchant Portal
 Merchants create and manage their products <!---LINK--> in the Merchant Portal.
-They can define their own prices, stock, attributes etc. for their products.
-See Managing merchant products <!---LINK--> for detailed instructions on how to do that.
+They can define prices, stock, attributes etc. for their products.
+See Managing merchant products <!---LINK--> for details on how to do that.

 ## Merchant products and API